Body Content

 People of the Sun, Rage Against the Machine

-Hold On - Thee Sinseers
+Hold On, Thee Sinseers

 Hailing from East Los Angeles, Thee Sinseers pay homage to the oldies, drawing from 1950s R&B ballads and doo-wop with a dash of Chicano flavor.
 You can tell just by listening that frontman Joey Quiñones is a big fan of Ritchie Valens, as is Roque (who used to dress like Valens when he was little!).

-Considered the pioneer of Chicano rock, Valens was born and raised in Pacoima, which is also the location of the Stylesville barbershop, nominated as a city landmark by Getty and the City of Los Angeles’ Office of Historic Resources in 2021 and featured in episode four.
+Considered the pioneer of Chicano rock, Valens was born and raised in Pacoima, which is also the location of the Stylesville barbershop, nominated as a city landmark by Getty and the City of Los Angeles’s Office of Historic Resources in 2021 and featured in episode four.

 Brown Skin Gal, Gerry Eastman Quintet